 Meeting Filippo Riniolo - An exclusive interview

 We are proud to be collaborating with Italian fine artist, Fillipo Riniolo, to produce his performative artwork, Selezioni, which was released as an NFT exclusively on Artscapy on the 27th of January.
 The performance, which was curated by Francesco Cascino and Micol Di Veroli and under the patronage of the Italian Jewish Community of Rome, took place at the MAXXI Museum in Rome on 12 October last year.
-The work is executed around a particularly poignant topic in light of the 78th anniversary of the tragic Raid of the Ghetto of Rome
+The work is executed around a particularly poignant topic in light of the 78th anniversary of the tragic Raid of the Ghetto of Rome.

 ‘SELEZIONI’ (in English: ‘Selections’) is an artwork with significant depth that aims to be much more than a remembrance piece; it is intended as a teaching moment for us, as a society, to reflect, and allows us to link the past with the presence.
 Following the initial live performance at the MAXXI Museum on 12 October, this performative piece has now been made available to collectors as an NFT on Artscapy, with the great help of curators Francesco Cascino and Gianluca Marziani, supported by Fluendo Art.
 This profound work represents a way to bring what many younger generations perceive as a distant memory into a contemporary time, making the past emotionally accessible also to whoever was not part of it, and Artscapy is incredibly proud to support such important art.

 During the months of preparation for the release, we had an opportunity to sit down for an exclusive interview with Fillipo Riniolo.
-We talked about how he came to create an artwork that reflects such an important topic, and also had an in-depth discussion with him around his research process and dynamic practice.
+We talked about how he came to create an artwork that reflects such an important topic, and also had an in-depth discussion with him about his research process and dynamic practice.

 Riniolo started by sharing with us the idea that he wants to create an impact on the world with his art: he creates art with a purpose, with philosophical and cultural meaning.
 ‘SELEZIONI’ certainly fits in this category as one of the most unsettling, disconcerting, and thought-provoking works created by Riniolo so far.
 To create change, sometimes you have to be risky and challenge boundaries.
 In many ways, artists are certainly at the forefront of these ideals, and Riniolo is no different.

-In particular when it comes to his art production, Riniolo said something very striking when he compared the use of his hands as a means to create artistic language.
+In particular, when it comes to his art production, Riniolo said something very striking when he compared the use of his hands as a means to create artistic language.

 “My hands are my tools of communication - they allow me to express my ideas and show others how I perceive the world.
 For me, art is a combination of elements.
 Elements that may not be directly connected, elements that may cross different fields and disciplines... but art allows you to make sense of it...Art is a way of communicating.
 Art is the intelligence of the hands.”